 Clogged Sewer Line Cost

 Usually, a clogged sewer line is an indicator of a far greater problem.
-The main sewer line is much wider than the average drain in your house and is therefore usually able to handle a lot more volume.
+The main sewer line is much wider than the average drain in your house and is, therefore, usually able to handle a lot more volume.
 It may be from tree roots, soil or waste buildup, or even crumbling pipes that have deteriorated and need to be completely replaced if the sewer line is clogged.
-The average cost of fixing the backed-up sewer line is about $250, given that no camera inspection is needed.
-A video inspection with further work required will, on average, cost up to $600.
+The average cost of fixing the backed-up sewer line is about $500, given that no camera inspection is needed.
+A video inspection with further work required will, on average, cost up to $1200.